sthlmconnection/chatty_rsvp/README.md

 ## Getting started

 * Download the project files.
 * Download [Zend Framework](http://framework.zend.com/download/current/).
 The Minimal package is sufficient.
+Put the `Zend` directory directly under this directory.
 * Create a GoogleDocs spreadsheet with the following columns (important):
   * Email
   * Name